ramon0101alonso/Election_Analysis/README.md

 ## Election-Audit Summary:

 #In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+By using the *PyPoll_Challenge.py*, the election commission can reuse the code the obtain voter information as shown in the picture above.
+The code can be modified to get information for county and candidate.
+This data can then be transferred to text file for further auditing.

-Give at least two examples of how this script can be modified to be used for other elections.
+#Two examples on how this script can be modified are:
+- Find the county with the lowest county turnout.
+- Find the lowest vote count.